Cleft Lip & Cleft Palate Prevention – Houston, TX

 If you’re expecting or trying to become pregnant, you want your child to enjoy the best possible life, and the good news is, you can help them start off right, beginning with how you treat your body during pregnancy.
-Properly caring for your health and that of your unborn child can play a huge role in sparing your little one a number of serious development health conditions, including cleft lip and cleft palate.
+Properly caring for your health and that of your unborn child can play a huge role in sparing your little one a number of serious development health conditions, including cleft lip and cleft palate prevention in Houston, TX.
 As your trusted oral surgeons in Houston, the Piney Point Oral & Maxillofacial Surgery team would like to share a few specific tips with you that may be helpful in preventing your child from developing an orofacial cleft.
 If you’re interested in learning more, contact us today.
 Our team is here to answer your questions and help you during your pregnancy and after your child is born.

 Attend a Preconception Checkup

 If you are thinking about becoming pregnant, you should visit a doctor for a preconception checkup.
 The physician will evaluate your health and alert you to any risk factors you have that might affect the success of your pregnancy and your future baby’s wellbeing.
 Armed with that information, you’ll be able to make wise choices before and during your pregnancy.
 If you or your partner have a genetic predisposition for clefts, make sure to let your physician know during this preconception checkup visit, so they can offer feedback with this in mind.
 If you are already expecting, make sure you talk to your physician about clefts early in the pregnancy and follow any directions they gave you to help ensure your child’s healthy development.
 Keep reading below to find out more about some of the steps commonly recommended for expecting parents who want to help their growing child avoid clefts.

 Take Folic Acid